symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

 - An up-to-date **Desktop Wallet**.
 Download the latest version from `the releases page <https://github.com/nemgrouplimited/symbol-desktop-wallet/releases>`__.

+- An **account** that will receive the harvesting fees.
+It must have:

-- An **account** with at least **10,000** |networkcurrency| to be :ref:`eligible <account_eligibility>` and then some more to pay for transaction fees.
-This is the account that will receive the harvesting fees.
-Keep its secret key secret at all times!
+  - At least **10,000** |networkcurrency| to be :ref:`eligible <account_eligibility>` and then some more to pay for transaction fees.

+  - An :ref:`importance score <importance-calculation>` greater than zero.
+Keep in mind that this score is calculated every 12h.

 *****
 Guide